bearstech/django-signature/README.rst

 ----------

  - Generate (or load) RSA keys and store them in Django models
- - Generate (or load) x509 certificates and store them in Django models
+ - Generate x509 certificates and store them in Django models
+ - Load x509 certificat and find relations with other Certificates and Keys
  - Generate (or load) x509 Requests and store them in Django models
  - Generate self-signed x509 for root CA
+ - Verify certificate chain (without crl)
  - Sign Requests
  - Sign/verify text
  - Sign/verify simple models